 Prerequisites for production are above all a suitable one climate with high temperatures, long sunshine duration, low rainfall and lower humidity, First and foremost are the grape varieties Sultana (Sultanina, Thompson Seedless, Kishmish), korinthiaki (Black Corinth, Zante Currant) and Muscat d'Alexandrie used.
 Condition are seedless Berries, that's why they are all about it table grapes,

-After harvest, the grapes are laid outdoors on wooden racks or cement or clay plates.
-After about two weeks they are turned.
-Some of them are also dipped in suitable solutions (vegetable oil and potash) in order to accelerate drying.
+After harvesting, the grapes are laid outdoors on wooden racks or cement or clay plates.
+After about two weeks, they are turned.
+Some of them are also dipped into suitable solutions (vegetable oil and potash) in order to accelerate drying.
 In antiquity, a mixture of wood ash and olive oil was in use.
-In Australia and California, a special technique is used in which the grapes are cut at the base, hanging on the stick and sprayed with a dry emulsion.
+In Australia and California A special technique is used in which the grapes are cut at the base, hanging on the stick until it dries out and sprayed with a dry emulsion (see picture below).
 High quality raisins have a maximum of 13% moisture, a uniform color (from golden brown to purplish brown) and size and must be completely free from soiling.

-The grapes about 60% are for wine, the remaining 40% for table grapes (Grapes), raisins and other products like grape juice used.
-The biggest raisin producers are (in this order) USA (especially California ), the Turkey.
+The grapes About 60% are for wine, the remaining 40% for wine table grapes (Grapes), raisins and other products like grape juice used.
+The biggest raisin producers are (in this order) United States (especially California ), the Turkey.
 Greece.
 Australia.
 Iran and Afghanistan, The global amount is about one million tons per year.
 See also below raisin wine and Wine production volumes,